 Absence management can be formal or informal.

 Formally, you're looking at:

-This could include things like requiring employees to provide a doctors’ note for 5 days or more of sick leave.
+This could include things like requiring doctors’ note for 5 days or more sick leave.

-Informally, we’re talking about company culture - like the way bosses talk about absence, or whether being off sick is seen as something to be punished or addressed compassionately.
+- Is being off sick is seen as something to be punished or looked at with compassion?

 Why is absence management important?

 Firstly, it’s important because people missing work causes a loss in productivity.

 There's a financial cost you can attach to someone missing work for a day;

 - What does it cost to get someone else to do their work?